How To Write A Novel In A Month

 • Write first thing in the morning – I find it makes a huge difference if I sit down first thing and just go for broke for the first hour or two of the day.

-• Erase distractions and then reward progress – After your first few writing sprints, make sure you look at what you’ve actually put to paper (word count wise) and then treat yourself!
-I remember thinking 500 words would be a lot, but I’ve had days where I’ve written quadruple that amount without even realising.
+• Erase distractions and then reward progress – after your first few writing sprints, make sure you look at what you’ve actually put to paper and then treat yourself!

 • Keep going – just keep going.
 Even if it’s just a little bit each day, it’s better than nothing.
-We can do this.
+You can do it.

 • Research in your non-writing time -at some point you’ll realise you need to do some research to make bits of your story plausible.
 That’s a good thing, just don’t let it eat into your writing time.